 By Yongsui, South Korea

 Almighty God says, “To enter into reality, one must turn everything toward real life.
 If, in believing in God, people cannot come to know themselves through entry into real life, and if they cannot live out normal humanity in real life, then they will become failures.
 Those who disobey God are all people who cannot enter into real life.
 They are all people who speak of humanity, but live out the nature of demons.
 They are all people who speak of the truth, but live out doctrines instead.
 Those who cannot live out the truth in real life are those who believe in God, but are detested and rejected by Him.
 You have to practice your entry in real life, know your own deficiencies, disobedience, and ignorance, and know your abnormal humanity and weaknesses.
 That way, your knowledge will be integrated into your actual condition and difficulties.
 Only this kind of knowledge is real and can allow you to truly grasp your own condition and achieve dispositional transformation” (“Discussing Church Life and Real Life” in The Word Appears in the Flesh).
 “In pursuit of life entry, one must examine one’s own words and deeds, thoughts and ideas with every matter encountered in one’s everyday life, and grasp one’s own states; following that, one must check them against the truth, seek the truth, and enter the truth reality of the truths one understands.
 During the course of entering truth reality, one must grasp one’s own states, and come frequently before God to pray to Him and beseech Him.
 One must also fellowship often with brothers and sisters with an open heart, seek the path of entry into truth reality, and seek the truth principle.
 Ultimately, one will come to know what dispositions one reveals in everyday life, whether or not God takes joy in them, whether or not the path one practices is accurate, whether or not one has checked the states found within oneself through self-examination against God’s words, whether or not they checked them accurately, whether or not they accord with God’s words, and whether or not one has truly made an achievement and made a positive entry regarding the states which accord with God’s words.
-When you frequently live within these states, within these conditions, gradually, you will come to have a basic comprehension toward some truths and toward your practical states” (“Knowing One’s Disposition Is the Foundation of Changing It” in Records of Christ’s Talks).
+When you frequently live within these states, within these conditions, gradually, you will come to have a basic comprehension toward some truths and toward your practical states” (“Knowing One’s Disposition Is the Foundation of Changing It” in Records of Talks of Christ of the Last Days).
 God’s words show us the path to life entry, which is to examine our every thought and action in everything that happens in real life, and then hold them up against the revelations of God’s words, reflect on and know our corrupt dispositions and seek to use the truth to resolve them.
 This is the only way to truly know ourselves and enter into the reality of God’s words.
-When I practice according to God’s words, I’ve gained some understanding of my corrupt disposition and also tasted the sweetness of practicing the truth.

-Later, I planned to write out the problems I’d discovered in Brother Chen and send them to him, but as I wrote I hesitated once again.
+I planned to write out the problems I’d discovered in Brother Chen and send them to him, but as I wrote I hesitated once again.
 I worried that I wasn’t wording things appropriately, that it wouldn’t go down well with him, and that he would think I was splitting hairs.
 What’s more, since I hadn’t mentioned it at the time, if I made a thing of it now, would he think I was making a fuss over nothing?
-“Perhaps I shouldn’t do anything this time,” I thought, “but do next time.”
-But that thought left me feeling upset.
-God hadn’t arranged this situation just for my own understanding, and nothing more.
+“Perhaps I shouldn’t do anything this time,” I thought, “but speak up next time.”
+But that thought left me feeling upset again.
+God hadn’t arranged this situation just for me to understand myself, and nothing more.
 He was hoping that I would accept His words and put them into practice.
 If I just gave in and let it slide, wouldn’t that be cheating God?
 I prayed to God again, saying, “I don’t want to worry about Brother Chen’s vanity anymore, or consider what others might think of me.
 Please God, guide me to practice the truth.”
-Afterward, I contemplated Brother Chen’s experience and integrated them with God’s words.
+Afterward, I contemplated Brother Chen’s experience and found some relevant words of God.
 I wrote down the issues I’d noticed and a bit of my own understanding and sent it to Brother Chen.
 I felt much more at ease when I practiced in that way.
 I received a response from Brother Chen the very next day.
 He said he was very moved when he read my letter, and that writing to him about his issues had come from God’s love.
-He realized that he hadn’t focused on seeking the truth, and that when he was pruned and dealt with, he’d just muddled his way through it.
+He realized that he hadn’t focused on seeking the truth when matters arose, and that when he was pruned and dealt with, he’d just muddled his way through it.
 He wrote that he was ready to rectify the faults in the way he experienced things.
 When I finished reading his reply, I was so moved.
 I felt that I didn’t need to worry so much in my interactions with brothers and sisters.
 I just had to have the right motive behind pointing out an issue, and then they would be willing to accept it.
 All my worries had been my imagination, and I’d been under the control of my corrupt disposition.
 I also came to understand that relationships in the church don’t rely on philosophies for living or deceitful tricks, but are built on putting God’s words into practice and mutual honesty.

-But I’d been so deeply corrupted by Satan and my satanic disposition was so deeply rooted that when my prestige and interests were threatened, I found it hard to practice the truth.
+But I’d been so deeply corrupted by Satan and my corrupt disposition was so deeply rooted that when my prestige and interests were threatened, I found it hard to practice the truth.

 Thinking back, I used to agree in theory that I was deceitful, but I never compared myself against God’s words in earnest to examine and dissect my corrupt disposition.
-I also rarely searched for a path of practice or principles from God’s words, so my deceitful satanic disposition did not change at all.
-Although I’ve experienced just some trifling matters in life, when I focus on examining myself and seeking the truth in God’s words, I come to some understanding and reap a harvest.
+I also rarely searched for a path of practice or principles from God’s words, so my deceitful disposition did not change at all.
+Although I’ve experienced just some trifling matters in life, when I focus on examining myself and seeking the truth in God’s words, I reap a harvest and come to some understanding.
 I also feel real inner peace and gain a little of the path to life entry.
-Coming to this bit of understanding and reaping this little harvest is entirely down to the guidance of God’s words!
+Coming to this understanding and reaping this harvest is entirely down to the guidance of God’s words!
 Thanks be to God!